Thermodynamic potential: Stability conditions

 Where Gibbs potential is a concave function of both pressure and temperature.

 In general the thermodynamic potentials (the internal energy and its Legendre transforms), are convex functions of their extrinsic variables and concave functions of intrinsic variables.
 The stability conditions impose that isothermal compressibility is positive and that for non-negative temperature, $C_P>C_V$.

 Chemical reactions

 Changes in these quantities are useful for assessing the degree to which a chemical reaction will proceed.
-The relevant quantity depends on the reaction conditions, as shown in the following table. Δ denotes the change in the potential and at equilibrium the change will be zero.
+The relevant potential depends on the reaction constraints, as shown in the following table.
+An infinitesimal change in the potential under the given constraints will be equal to $\sum_i \mu_i dN_i$ and this will be zero at equilibrium.
+When the potential is not zero, this indicates a disequilibrium condition and the reaction will proceed in the direction which leads to zero potential.